 Autonomous Systems and Robotics in Society

 From the familiar robot vacuum to AI‑powered drones, more and more robots are becoming part of everyday life.
 How can we design robots that respect our consent, our sense of touch, and our personal space?
-How do robots influence friendships, group dynamics, and the way people interact with one another?
-And what would it mean to introduce these technologies into society in a fair and responsible way?
+How do robots influence human relationships, group dynamics, and the way people interact with one another?
+And what would it mean to introduce these technologies into society in a refer to humane futures or human-centered design already here since none of us does fairness research?

 These are some of the central questions explored by researchers in the WASP‑HS research environment Autonomous Systems and Robotics in Society.
-Their work investigates how robots shape daily life—and how we, in turn, can shape their development to support human well‑being.
+Their work investigates how robots shape daily life – and how we, in turn, can shape their development to support impact society, in particular the future of work, care, and labor.

 Research Leaders